Evidence · Not Marketing

 Limitations — read these before citing the benchmark

 We run this business.
 We have an obvious interest in favourable numbers.
-We've tried to mitigate that with blind evaluation and published methodology, but you should weight accordingly.
+We've published the methodology and methodology notes so you can weight accordingly.

-• The hallucination rate figures are based on citations we could independently verify within 48 hours.
-Some citations may be correct but to paywalled sources we could not access.
+• Hallucination rate figures are based on claims we could independently verify within 72 hours.
+Some citations may reference paywalled sources we could not access.

-• External research teams are invited to replicate.
-Contact us to receive the query bank and rubric.
+• External replication is invited.
+Contact us to receive the full brief text and scoring rubric.

 See the difference on your own brief